Many reported 7.3 MPG and HP numbers have dipped into the black arts of tuners and tall tales on forum sites.

 You probably bought a truck to haul, tow, mud, hunt, fish, camp, or just have fun with.
 So buying an F250 7.3 diesel to get better MPG...?
 Really?

-My dad used to have a saying whenever he'd drive his truck by a diminutive fuel economy car—"pregnant roller skate" he'd call them.
-Not P.C. by any means, but then again, he wasn't.
+We used to have a saying whenever he'd drive his truck by a diminutive fuel economy car—"pregnant roller skate" he'd call them.
+Not P.C. by any means, but then again...

-But what he didn't mention was that ...
+But what we didn't mention was that ...
 PR we'll call it got 30+ MPG.
-His own PR was a 1979 Honda Accord hatchback that I drove through HS and college to almost 300,000 miles before selling it.
+My own PR was a 1979 Honda Accord hatchback that I drove through HS and college to almost 300,000 miles before selling it.
 I had 2 more Hondas, a '94 and a '96 Accord, and they both got 40+ MPG!

 My current version of the PR is a 2015 Honda Fit that gets, wait for it, 39 MPG.
 And that's no forum exaggeration.
 And whenever we don't need the trusty Ford Powerstroke 7.3 diesel's towing, 4x4, or cool factor, we take the Honda and effectively just about triple our fuel economy!